sourmash-bio/sourmash/paper.md

 # Acknowledgements

-This work is funded in part by the Gordon and Betty Moore Foundation’s Data-Driven Discovery Initiative [GBMF4551 to CTB].
+This work was funded in part by the Gordon and Betty Moore Foundation’s Data-Driven Discovery Initiative [GBMF4551 to CTB].
+It is also funded in part by the National Science Foundation [#2018522 to CTB] and PIG-PARADIGM (Preventing Infection in the Gut of developing Piglets–and thus Antimicrobial Resistance – by disentAngling the interface of DIet, the host and the Gastrointestinal Microbiome) from the Novo Nordisk Foundation to CTB.

 Notice: This manuscript has been authored by BNBI under Contract No. HSHQDC-15-C-00064 with the DHS.
 The US Government retains and the